As COVID Numbers Rise, Is It Safe to Visit the Dentist?

-During the beginning of the pandemic, dentists were told to cease all non-essential services.
-We were only allowed to see emergency-based patients for two months earlier in 2020.
+During the beginning of the pandemic, Dentists in Colorado Springs were told to cease all non-essential services.
+We were only allowed to see dental emergency-based patients for two months earlier in 2020.

 As a result of that shutdown and the resultant delay in needed care, we have seen a significant worsening of patients’ oral health.

 Now we are considered essential and can see patients for all appointments.

 As this health pandemic has progressed, we have learned more about the virus.
 Ultimately, we were told we needed to change some things but keep a lot of our procedures the same.